StanciuVictor/RSVP-Application/README.md

 ### app_refactored.js
 Besides the code being refactored:
 * The user cannot insert an empty string or a duplicate name to the invitees list.
+* Confirmation process more concise.
+Text says "Confirmed" only after the atendance has been confirmed.